Beijing Hyundai

 Beijing Hyundai Motor Co., Ltd. is an automobile manufacturing company headquartered in Shunyi, Beijing, China, and a joint-venture between BAIC Motor and Hyundai Motor Company.
 Established in 2002, it manufactures in Shunyi District, a satellite city of Beijing, producing Hyundai-branded automobiles for the Chinese market.

-In 2016, the company was reported as selling nearly 1.8 million vehicles.

 History

 In May 2002, Hyundai Motor and the Beijing Automotive Group signed a memorandum of understanding with the aim of creating a joint venture based around an existing Beijing factory.
 Hyundai begun to improve the plant's installations, and on 18 October 2002 an equally owned joint venture between the two companies was established.
 While it was not the first arrangement between a foreign and a domestic automaker, Beijing Hyundai was the first to be approved by the Chinese government after its entry into the World Trade Organization.
 The joint venture initially expanded its production output through importation of key parts from South Korea and the creation of an integrated, Korean-owned supply network inside China.
-As of 2012, average per year production since 2003 stands at roughly 370,000 vehicles, but yearly output has continued to grow over the lifetime of the project.
+Beijing Hyundai's sedan sales in 2005 were 224,700 units, ranking fourth in the country.
+By 2010, Beijing Hyundai sales reached 700,000, and Hyundai Motor Group became the number 2 carmaker in China behind Volkswagen.

-2014 saw the company sell 1,120,000 vehicles.
+2014 saw the company sell 1,120,000 vehicles, and in 2016, Hyundai reached its peak, selling 1.14 million vehicles.

+Decline

+Following various issues, including the rise of Chinese car companies, marketing problems, and the 2016-17 THAAD controversy, after which many South Korean businesses were boycotted by Chinese consumers, Beijing Hyundai sales collapsed, dropping to just 248,839 by 2022, 240,792 in 2023, and 168,828 in 2024.

+After the collapse in sales, the company sold its first factory in Beijing in 2021 to Li Auto, and in 2024, it sold another factory in Chongqing for just $226 million, less than half its listing price.
+Additionally, it lacks competitive NEV products despite it being half of Chinese car market share; in 2024, the only NEVs in the lineup were the imported Nexo hydrogen vehicle and Ioniq 5N.

+In November 2024, Hyundai announced that it was establishing an R&D center in Shanghai focused on developing ADAS and cockpit software solutions.
+Additionally, it announced plans to introduce a China-only EV model.